Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Allocation conflicts eliminated.
 No separate allocation pools means a unit reserved for wholesale cannot also be reserved for DTC.
 The reservation lives in one record visible to both channels.

 Transfer errors bounded.
-Transfers within one system use enforced state machines (in-transit → received) that cannot produce orphaned debits.
+Transfers within one system use enforced state machines (in-transit, received) that cannot produce orphaned debits.

 Receiving timing handled.
-Receiving and picking in the same system enforce the state transition (received → putaway → pickable) before units are eligible for outbound.
+Receiving and picking in the same system enforce the state transition (received, putaway, pickable) before units are eligible for outbound.

 Picking adjustments captured.
 Picking workflows surface count mismatches in real time and adjust the underlying record.

 The remaining causes (returns timing, software bugs, manual errors) are workflow-level concerns that the structural fix does not eliminate but does make more bounded and visible.
+They become incidents you investigate, not background noise you tolerate.

 Frequently asked questions